|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The eight surviving crew deployed both life rafts and attempted to paddle to nearby Kawa Island.
 Assisted by friendly natives in two canoes the crew were towed to shore where they were met by Australian Army spotters (members of the New Guinea Air Warning Wireless Company) who provided motor launch Markek to transport them to Kiriwina Island.
 While in transit, Diggs succumbed to his injuries and died.
 Around 5pm while Markek was off Kaileuna Island, the vessel was spotted by S.23 "Camilla" VH-ADU which landed and took the survivors aboard then flew them to Milne Bay.
 Later, they were flown back to their home base at Iron Range Airfield and returned to duty.

-Pearce captain of MV Barbarian II learned about this wreck while searching for Beaufort A9-217 in the same area of the Trobriand
+During 2000, Rodney Pearce captain of MV Barbarian II learned about the existence of this aircraft from local villagers while searching for Beaufort A9-217 in the same area of the Trobriand Islands.

-Pearce was the first to locate and dive the bomber which rests on a white sandy bottom at 100' depth with little marine growth.
+On January 10, 2002 at 8:05am Rodney Pearce was the first to locate and SCUBA dive this bomber.
+This B-24 is rests on a flat sandy bottom at 100' depth with little marine growth.
 The entire bottom of the plane was torn apart during the ditching.
 The impact folded the tail section over the fuselage, leaving it attached by only the roof.
 The wings and engines are present.
-Several machine guns still protrude from the nose, indicating that every gun was not jettisoned.
+Several machine guns were still in the nose, indicating that every weapon was not jettisoned before the ditching.

 Diggs was officially declared dead the day of the mission.
 His remains were recovered and postwar he was buried at Knoxville National Cemetery in Knoxville, TN at section B site 6604.